aliou/dotvim/Readme.md

 ## Epitech

-If you are an Epitech student, remember to change [lines][l1] with your login and name.
+If you are an Epitech student, remember to change these [lines][l1] with your login and name.

 [l1]: https://github.com/aldl/dotvim/blob/master/vim/plugin/epitech/header.vim#L17-18